xt0fer/reveal-slides/md/intro-to-oop.md

 -
 -

-#Objects and Object Variables
+#Objects and Instance Variables
 * The **new**  keyword is the magic word that tells the JVM to add a new object to the heap.
 * We used **new** back when we created Arrays.
 That's because an Array object is constructed from the Array **class**
-* We commonly construct **objects** with "new"
+* We commonly construct **objects** with **new**
 * Each object has its OWN copies of the 'instance variables'.
 ```
-// every person object has an instance variable 'age'
+// maybe person object has an instance variable 'age'
-// so
-joe.age might be 28
+// joe.age might be 28
-mary.age might be 29
+// mary.age might be 29
 ```
 -